CQCL/pytket-docs-theming/extensions_deps/README.md

 Unfamiliar with submodules?
 Check out this [github blog post](https://github.blog/open-source/git/working-with-submodules/).

+In what follows we assume that there is a `docs` folder in the root of the extensions repository containing the docs source files and the `install.sh` and `build-docs.sh` scripts.

 1. First, update/initialise the `pytket-docs-theming` submodule.
 (Make sure you are in the `docs` directory when you do this).

-If you are doing this time, the submodule can be added as follows
+If you are doing this for the first time, the submodule can be added as follows

 ```shell
 cd docs